vinnypessoni/ctg-restaurant-pos-fullstack/README.md

 docker-compose up --build
 ```

-The api will be running in the port 8080 and acessible through
+The API will be running in the port 8080 and accessible through

 * http://localhost:8080/